 Students in the natural resource management and sustainability major have the flexibility to integrate courses from one or more of the other majors.
 Additionally, curricula in the areas of emphasis are designed to facilitate earning an interdisciplinary certificate in the area of study.
 Graduates will be prepared to pursue careers in the public and private sectors, or pursue additional training in graduate studies.

-- Professional Program Curriculum - Natural Resource Management and Sustainability
+- Major Curriculum - Natural Resource Management and Sustainability

 Community Forestry and Arboriculture Area of Emphasis

 The Community Forestry and Arboriculture area of emphasis prepares students for careers in community natural resources management.
 Through this program, students build an awareness of the issues facing community forestry and arboriculture, gain a foundation in current science and technology for the field, and learn from hands-on experiences.
 Students also take part in a three-week Maymester practicum as well as internships.
 This program is available as a bachelor’s or a master’s degree.

 What is community forestry and arboriculture?

 Community forestry is the art and science of managing individual trees, tree stands, forests, and green spaces.
 A community forester is involved in assessment and appraisal of urban trees and sites, community planning and design decisions related to trees, community engagement and education, developing ordinances for tree protection, maintaining reliable and safe utility lines, and more.
 A community forester often works with a variety of local leaders to sustainably protect and manage trees.